davidgtonge/fluent-async/README.md

 If no expected arguments are supplied, then the resulting function can be called with just a single callback as its argument.

+#### `.wait()` or `.wait(depends...)`

+This method ensures that any further methods wait for all the previous methods to be completed.
+This can be useful if a method doesn't depend on the data from another method, but should only be completed if that method has been completed.
+Optionally dependencies can be supplied to this method.
+If none are supplied then we assume that all previous operations are dependencies.

 Here is an example with some mongodb queries: